WasifKhan/UTM-Interview/docs/slides/overview.md

 ## Linked List Recap - Definition
 - A linked list is a ***recursive data structure***
+- A ***linked list*** is either:
+- Empty
+- or
+- A value and a reference to another linked list
 - <code class="code-warning">Reminder:</code> Linked lists are not related to Python lists
-- A ***linked list*** is either:

-Empty
-or
-A value and a reference to another linked list

 ---